ToheedKhan/RxSwiftApps/README.md

 **Observable sequences** can emit zero or more events over their lifetime.
 In RxSwift, an Event is just an Enumeration Type with 3 possible states:

-**.next(value: T) : **
+**.next(value: T):**

 When a value or collection of values is added to an observable sequence it will send the next event to its subscribers as seen above.
 The associated value will contain the actual value from the sequence.

-**.error(error: Error) : **
+**.error(error: Error):**

 If an Error is encountered, a sequence will emit an error event.
 This will also terminate the sequence.

-**.completed : **
+**.completed:**

 If a sequence ends normally it sends a completed event to its subscribers.